-Faculty of Economics and Management of Sfax, University of Sfax, Tunisia; e-mail: wafajilani94@gmail.com (corresponding author).
+Faculty of Economics and Management of Sfax, Tunisia; e-mail: wafajilani94@gmail.com (corresponding author).

-Faculty of Economics and Management of Sfax, University of Sfax, Tunisia; e-mail: chouaibi_jamel@yahoo.fr.
+^{} Faculty of Economics and Management of Sfax, Tunisia; e-mail: chouaibi_jamel@yahoo.fr.

 Haan and Vlahu, 2016; Handriani et al., 2021).
 Beltratti and Stulz (2012) indicated that Banks with careful corporate governance structures are thought to be more effective in allocating their investment, while banks with weak governance and excessive risk taking suffer greater losses since they are riskier during the crisis.